 Add the fresh raspberries and vanilla extract.
 Bend until the raspberries are completely mixed in.
 The buttercream should be a little on the thick side.

 Add the cream and whip for 1-2 minutes.
-If the buttercream isn’t stiff enough, add a little extra sugar.
+If the buttercream isn’t stiff enough, add a little extra powdered sugar.
 If too stiff, add a little extra cream.
 You what the consistency stiff enough to hold the cake without oozing out the sides but thin enough to be able to spread it onto the cake and over the raspberries that will be in the middle of the cake.
-Set the buttercream aside (leave it at room temperature, don’t put it in the fridge).
+Set the buttercream aside (leave it at room temperature.
+Don’t put it in the fridge).

-Once the cakes have cooled, level one cake of tops with a long serrated knife.
+Once the cakes have cooled, level one cake top with a long serrated knife.
 This will become the bottom layer.

-Here’s a quick tip to keep your cake stand clean and pretty.
-Use pieces of waxed paper around the edge to avoid getting excess mousse on the cake stand.
-I like to also add a dollop of buttercream to the center of the cake stand to help the cake stay put.
+Quick tip: Use pieces of waxed paper around the edge of your cake stand or plate to avoid getting excess mousse on it.
+I like to also add a dollop of buttercream to the center of the cake stand to help the cake stay in place.

-Next, place the bottom (leveled) cake round onto the center of the plate or cake stand.
-Add a layer of raspberry buttercream onto the top of that cake.
+Next, place the bottom cake round (the one you cut the top off of) onto the center of the plate or cake stand.
+Add a layer of raspberry buttercream and smooth.

-Next, make a yummy raspberry filled sandwich by adding the top layer of cake.
-Lightly press the top layer of cake down to ensure it’s level.
+Next, add the top layer of chocolate cake.
+Lightly press the top layer of the cake down to ensure it’s level.
 Once it’s level, use a pastry knife to smooth the buttercream around the middle.
 At this point, you can move on to frosting the cake with the mousse or put it in the fridge to chill.
 I like to let it chill for an hour or so to allow the buttercream to set.
 This makes covering it with mousse much easier.

-Once you’ve completely covered and smoothed the mousse, pull the waxed papers out from the the bottoms edge.
+Once you’ve completely covered and smoothed the mousse, pull the waxed papers out from the bottoms edge.
 I love this trick.
-It makes the plate or cake stand look so clean without having to try to wipe it and risk hitting the pretty mousse topcoat.
+It makes the plate or cake stand look much cleaner without having to try to wipe it (and risk hitting the pretty mousse topcoat).
 At this point, I like to let the cake chill out until I’m ready to serve.
 You can put the ganache on now but it will set much quicker if the mousse and cake are cold.